Isobaric tag for relative and absolute quantitation

 Isobaric tags for relative and absolute quantitation (iTRAQ) is an isobaric labeling method used in quantitative proteomics by tandem mass spectrometry to determine the amount of proteins from different sources in a single experiment.

 It uses stable isotope labeled molecules that can be covalent bonded to the N-terminus and side chain amines of proteins.

 Procedure

 The ITRAQ method is based on the covalent labeling of the N-terminus and side chain amines of peptides from protein digestions with tags of varying mass.
 There are currently two mainly used reagents: 4-plex and 8-plex, which can be used to label all peptides from different samples/treatments.
 These samples are then pooled and usually fractionated by liquid chromatography and analyzed by tandem mass spectrometry (MS/MS).
 A database search is then performed using the fragmentation data to identify the labeled peptides and hence the corresponding proteins.

 The fragmentation of the attached tag generates a low molecular mass reporter ion that can be used to relatively quantify the peptides and the proteins from which they originated.
+Absolute quantification is possible using internal peptide standards with known concentrations.